ceejbot/no-more-unicorns/slides.md

 ^ If half of you leave by mid-career, it's no wonder I'm a unicorn.
 But I love writing software.
 Do you like it?
 Is this a good career?
 Great pay.
 Good benefits.

 ---

+# Stay determined.

+^ Okay if you find something else you love better.
+I'll be damned if I see any more women driven out.

+---